 - Increases evaporation rates

-Mother nature is modest, she doesn’t like to be left naked.
+Nature is modest, she doesn’t like to be left naked.
 Seeing miles of bare soil is a common occurrence in the modern era.
 Whether driving down the road or flying in a plane, we often experience bare fields as far as the eye can see.
 We think of it as “Normal” because it’s been done regularly for so many years, but bare soil is not normal.
 Nature never designed itself to be tilled and left to burn in the sun.
 The plants that cover the ground are meant to be there to protect, build, and nourish the living soil.
-Think about your own skin as an example, how does it feel when it is exposed to the hot sun after being scrapped or cut open?
-Soil did not evolve to be exposed.
+Think about your skin as an example.
+How does it feel when it is exposed to the hot sun after being scrapped or cut open?
+The soil did not evolve to be exposed.
 Using Cover Crops, in combination with other regenerative practices, creates conditions where soils can regenerate themselves instead of eroding and/or desertifying.

-- Increases water and wind erosion (currently we lose 4 tons of topsoil per acre per year on agriculture land)
+- Increases water and wind erosion.
+Currently, we lose 4 tons of topsoil per acre per agricultural land.

 - Destroys soil aggregates.
 Exposed aggregates are fragile and get pulverized by raindrops.
-This creates a hardened, sealed soil surface that reduces water infiltration, increases runoff and erosion.
+This creates a hardened, sealed soil surface that reduces water infiltration and increases runoff and erosion.

 - Bare soil reduces infiltration rates of water, this means that rainfall is less effective at restoring soil moisture and recharging underground water supplies.

-- Reduce water and wind erosion (if soil has above ground protection and the root biomass is present, it is far less susceptible to erosion).
+- Reduce water and wind erosion (if the soil has above-ground protection and the root biomass is present, it is far less susceptible to erosion).

 - Protect soil from raindrops.
-When rain falls on cover crops, the speed of the droplets are slowed down and dispersed, allowing water to gently filter into the soil.
+When rain falls on cover crops, the speed of the droplets is slowed down and dispersed, allowing water to gently filter into the soil.